Missouri — Congressional Term Limits (1992-1995)

 Post-Invalidation Status

-• Missouri’s congressional term-limit text has not been repealed by voters.
+• Missouri’s congressional term-limit text has not been repealed by voters

-• Its operative force ceased through judicial invalidation at the federal level.
+• Its operative force ceased through judicial invalidation at the federal level

-• State-office term-limit provisions adopted in the same period were not affected by Thornton.
+• State-office term-limit provisions adopted in the same period were not affected by Thornton

 Structural Significance

-Missouri’s provision is a clear state-level example of an office-specific aggregate exhaustion regime for Congress.
-Its invalidation confirms that both stint-permission and exhaustion-based rotation architectures were treated identically under Thornton — not due to internal incoherence, but due to judicial consolidation of authority over congressional eligibility.
+Its invalidation confirms that both stint-permission and eligibility-exhaustion architectures were treated identically under Thornton — not due to internal incoherence, but due to judicial consolidation of authority over congressional eligibility.

 Sources